-GSW-0890 supports two kinds of options for managed valid Access Type, including "Any" and "Custom".
+The switch supports two kinds of options for managed valid Access Type, including "Any" and "Custom".
 Default is "Any".
-"Http", "Telnet" and "SNMP" are three ways for the access and managing the GSW-0890 in case that" Custom" had been chosen.
+"Http", "Telnet" and "SNMP" are three ways for the access and managing the switch in case that" Custom" had been chosen.